 Indelible Aging, Gifts for Seniors

-Malissa Adams, Program Committee Chair
+Garnetta Lowman, Vice Chair, Program Committee Chair

 Stacey Nelson-Kumar serves as Director of Community Impact for Comcast Twin Cities Region where she is responsible for managing charitable giving and community partnerships in an effort to bridge the digital divide.
 She is also responsible for local implementation of the company’s national day of service, Comcast Cares Day, where more than 1,000 employees and family members volunteer on a single day, and for the region’s Employee Giving Campaign that benefits United Way.
 Stacey’s career in community relations spans nearly 20 years across several companies, industries, and geographies.
 She graduated from Washington University in St. Louis with a dual master’s degree in Social Work and Business Administration where she was able to demonstrate her passion for the space where community organizations and for-profit businesses intersect.
 Stacey also holds a bachelor’s degree in Psychology from Whitman College in Walla Walla, Washington.
 In her free time, she enjoys reading, traveling, and spending time with family.

-Lisa Zellmer is Senior Development Officer at WomenVenture where she manages corporate, foundation and government grants and partnerships supporting WomenVenture’s work.
+Lisa Zellmer joined the board in 2018 and chairs the governance committee.
+Lisa is the Director of Advancement at Beacon Interfaith Housing Collaborative.
+As a collaborative of congregations united in action, Beacon creates homes and advances equitable housing across the Twin Cities.
+In this role, Lisa oversees the organization’s fundraising strategy, including individual and major gifts as well as corporate, foundation and congregational grants.
 Previously, she was an independent consultant working with nonprofit leaders to build community partnerships, increase board engagement and plan for diverse and sustainable funding streams.
-She has served as Development Director for two Twin Cities nonprofits, Prepare+Prosper and Stages Theatre, where she managed all aspects of fund development.
-Lisa has degrees from St. Olaf College and the Humphrey School at the University of Minnesota.
-Outside of work, Lisa spends time with family and friends trying new restaurants, going to movies and traveling whenever possible.
-She never gets tired of walking the Twin Cities lakes or better yet, the lakes and trails up north.
+Lisa has also served as Development Director for two Twin Cities nonprofits, Prepare+Prosper and Stages Theatre Company, where she managed all aspects of fund development.
+Lisa has a BA from St. Olaf College and MA from the Humphrey School at the University of Minnesota.
+Outside of work, she enjoys spending time with family and friends trying new restaurants, going to movies and traveling whenever possible.
+She never gets tired of walking around Twin Cities lakes or better yet, the lakes and trails up north.